Dry skin brushing is one of the simplest and least expensive overall health and beauty treatments you can add to your daily routine.

 - Starting at your feet, perform several long strokes upward using firm yet gentle strokes.
 Then dry brush all sides of your legs, paying special attention to the backs of your thighs.

 - Next brush your arms upward.
 Brush in long strokes, making sure not to press too hard.
-If you have rough, raised bumps on the backs of your arms, you can focus on those spots.
+If you have rough, raised bumps on the backs of your arms, you can gently focus on those spots.

 - Extra tips: